 "Disclosure" means making Personal Information available to someone else.

-"Donor(s)" means an individual(s) who makes a donation of money to PAC or has indicated to PAC or to its agents an intention to make a donation to PAC.
+"Donor(s)" means an individual(s) who makes a donation of money to Penny Appeal Canada or has indicated to Penny Appeal Canada or to its agents an intention to make a donation to Penny Appeal Canada.

 "Use" means the treatment, handling and management of Personal Information

-PAC takes very seriously its responsibility to protect the personal information in our possession.
-We are accountable to our Clients and Donors to adopt and regularly review our practices to ensure they align with reasonable business practices appropriate to the level of sensitivity to safeguard personal information against loss or theft, unauthorized access, alteration or disclosure.
+Penny Appeal Canada takes very seriously its responsibility to protect the personal information in our possession.
+We are accountable to our Clients, Donors, Employees and Volunteers to adopt and regularly review our practices to ensure they align with reasonable business practices appropriate to the level of sensitivity to safeguard personal information against loss or theft, unauthorized access, alteration or disclosure.

-4. How Personal Information is used by PAC
+4. How Personal Information is used by Penny Appeal Canada

 - Food assistance delivery and programs;

 - Health and personal care services and programs;

 - Emergency relief and preparedness services and programs;

 - Training and awareness courses or programs in connection with any of the above

 - managing our relationship with Clients and Donors;